Absurd fantasies & Refexive De-Constructions:

 How dare you call another man on my phone who’s not gay!

-Inspired by Fosse’s own heart problem that kept him bed-ridden, the protagonist of All That Jazz is addicted to amphetamines, cheating on his wife and girlfriend, and choreography.
+Inspired by Fosse’s own heart problem that kept him bed-ridden, the protagonist of All That Jazz is addicted to 3 things: amphetamines, cheating on his wife and girlfriend, and choreography.
 A time-capsule of the 1970s New York Broadway scene is also a musical about (ego) death with Fellini-esque motifs.
 Jessica Lange stars as the seductive angel of death taking Joe Gideon on a tour of his trauma, pleasures, and haunting mistakes.
 This is my mom’s favorite movie, who shared it with me at probably too young an age.

 Mood: a dark cabaret dance number about an airline specializing in emotionally-empty orgies; “our motto is, we take you everywhere but get you nowhere.”